-In order to be eligible for MA, an applicant's net income must not exceed program income limits.
+To be eligible for MA, an applicant's net income must not exceed program income limits.
 Different income limits apply to different categories of individuals.
 For example, the MA income limit for most children is higher than the MA income limit for parents.
 This means that not all members of a family may be covered under MA.